Europe's presidents shun Ukraine over Tymoshenko

 Her family says she is in poor health due to the hunger strike and chronic back pain but Tymoshenko refuses treatment, saying she does not trust state-appointed doctors.

+Ukraine's foreign ministry and Yanukovich's office both declined to comment on the Yalta summit boycott on Thursday.

+The foreign ministry last month said that five of the non-attending presidents had declined invitations to the Yalta meeting in advance for various reasons.

-A Foreign Ministry spokesman reacted angrily to news that German Chancellor Angela Merkel would not attend the Euro championship, calling the move a return to Cold War tactics.
+It has since, however, reacted angrily to news that German Chancellor Angela Merkel would not attend the soccer championship due to Tymoshenko's case, calling the move a return to Cold War tactics.

-The Ukrainian government and businessmen have invested billions of dollars in preparations for the biggest sports event during Yanukovich's current term in office.
+Ukrainian government and businessmen have invested billions of dollars in preparations for one of the main sports events on the continent - and the biggest one during Yanukovich's current term in office.

-But the government has shown no signs of heeding Brussels' calls for Tymoshenko to be freed.
-State prosecutors have, instead, brought to court fresh tax evasion charges against her which carry a sentence of up to 12 years.
+But the Kiev government has so far ignored Brussels' calls to free Tymoshenko and state prosecutors have brought to court fresh tax evasion charges against her which carry a sentence of up to 12 years.

 The EU has warned Ukraine its members will not ratify milestone bilateral agreements on political association and free trade as long as Tymoshenko remains in prison.